vicagasi/vgFolderSorter/README.md

 # vgFolderSorter

+A simple utility to sort directories by audio, video, image, and document.

+## Description

-A simple utility to sort folders into audio, video, images, documents, and misc.
+A python script that will sort a directory into 5 different folders: audio, videos, images, documents, and misc.
+Folders will be generated on script run if not already present.

 ## Getting Started